bosch-io/iot-things-examples/desired-state-synchronizer/README.md

 This example shows a preliminary implementation that could be refactored towards a core functionally of Bosch IoT Things / Eclipse Ditto.
 See [ditto#125](https://github.com/eclipse/ditto/issues/125) for the discussion/progress on this functionally/refactoring.

+# Prerequisites

+The following background knowledge is required for this example

+- npm
+- TypeScript

 # Chosen approach

 Whenever an IoT application has to distinguish between the two perspectives "desired" and "reported" (current) state of an IoT device it should maintain these two perspectives within the same Thing that represents the device.